 What, Why and Who?

 What?
 The Trust is an organisation of like-minded people seeking to protect and enhance our community.
 The Trust has a Chairman, who heads the Trust’s Committee.
-The Committee members are made up of office bearers, these being the Secretary, Treasurer, Membership Secretary, the Head of the Cases Panel, Head of the Awards Panel, Newsletter and Website Editor, our representatives on the Heritage Trust and the Pre-application Panel, along with representatives from the Local Authority.
+The Committee members are made up of office bearers, these being the Secretary, Treasurer, Membership Secretary and Website Editor, our representatives on the Heritage Trust and the Pre-application Panel, along with representatives from the Local Authority.
 One of the important functions of the Trust is to review planning applications, decide which of these may be of interest to the Trust and members and to formulate a view as to the Trust’s response.
 Currently the cases panel consists of five members drawn from the architectural community, led by a prominent Inverness Architect.
-The Awards Panel consists of five members and is tasked with inviting submissions from architects in respect of projects which they feel have architectural merit.
-There is a range of award, from preservation projects, restoration to new developments.
-The awards are currently bi-annual.
-The panel is made up of trust members given guidance buy a notable and independent architect.
 Two representatives are nominated to work with us on the committee and these representatives provide a link and conduit to the local authority.
 The constitution of the Trust can be found on the website menu.
 The Trust is funded by subscriptions and has no political or religious affiliations.
-The Trust meeting are held each month from September to April, with occasional additional events such as the award ceremony and the annual outing to a place of historic or cultural interest.
+The Trust meetings are held each month from September to April, with occasional additional events such as the award ceremony and the annual outing to a place of historic or cultural interest.
 The meeting are designed to be informative and in the main part relevant to matters of current interest and structured to be interactive.
 They normally involve a speaker, or speakers, knowledgeable on the subject and willing to engage in debate.
 The Trust is a non-statutory body and a charity and linked through association with the national body the Scottish Civic Trust.

 Why?
 Communities are made up of groupings, sectional and vested interests, with the local authority being the representatives of the population.
 In a perfect world, this would ensure that the wishes of the majority were paramount and that governance would sit comfortably with the aims of the populace and the Trust.
 We live in an imperfect world where the balance of these competing interests can sometimes be influences by external factors.
 In the recent past, we have seen the administration of Inverness pass from the old Inverness Council to the regional administration, The Highland Council.
 This council has a remit for administering an area approximately 1/6th of the UK landmass and although Inverness remains the administrative centre, the Council have to consider the interest of the whole region allocating priorities and resources as they deem fit.
 We have also seen recently the politicisation of local politics, which injects a further change into administrative process.
 These changes have been made for administrative and political reasons but can result in competition or prioritisation within the region.
 It does therefore require a non-political and independent voice to represent individual communities to protect their heritage and to ensure the suitability of future developments.
 Inverness Civic Trust seeks to fulfil this role and to represent the needs and aspirations of our community.
 Whilst Inverness remains by far the largest community in the region, we have a unique history and future within the region, the importance of which can require an advocate, a role that the Trust seeks to fulfil.